pyscript/pyscript/docs/tutorials/getting-started.md

 ## Installation

-There is no installation required.
-In this document, we'll use the PyScript assets served on [https://pyscript.net](https://pyscript.net).
+There is no PyScript specific installation required in your system to start using PyScript in your browser.
+All you need to do is to simply add a reference in your application code to where your application should get PyScript from.

-If you want to download the source and build it yourself, follow the instructions in the [README.md](https://github.com/pyscript/pyscript/blob/main/README.md) file.
+If you are not an experienced developer and it all sounds very complicated, don't worry, we'll get you through it in the following steps.

 ## Your first PyScript HTML file